Standard Pallet Size Chart (48×40, Euro & Global Dimensions)

 Retail

-Euro pallet dimensions are not the same as what you’ll see used regularly in North America.
+Euro pallet dimensions differ from those commonly used in North America.

 Let’s take a look at the chart below to learn about pallet dimension standards across European countries: